leishiao/leishiao.github.io/JCP/CHAPTER 16 The Java Memory Model.md

 **Thread termination rule.** Any action in a thread *happens-before* any other thread detects that thread has terminated, either by successfully return from `Thread.join` or by `Thread.isAlive` returning false.

-**Interruption rule.** A thread calling interruption on another thread *happens-before* the interrupted thread detects the interrupt.
+**Interruption rule.** *A thread calling interrupt* on another thread *happens-before* the interrupted thread detects the interrupt (either by having InterruptedException thrown, or invoking isInterrupted or interrupted).

+**Finnalizer rule.** The end of a constructor for an object *happens-before* the start of the finalizer for that object.

+**Transitivity.** If A happens-before B, and B happens-before C, than A happens-before C.

+#### 16.1.4 Piggybacking on synchronization

+Because of the strength of the happens-before ordering, you can sometimes piggyback on the visibility properties of an existing synchronization.